ExampleWasTaken/vite-react-ts-eslint-tailwind-prettier/README.md

 ## Getting Started
 Once installed, there is only one file that contains all placeholder code called [App.tsx](./src/App.tsx).

-All logos are in the [public](./public/) folder.
-For your convenience, there is already a `.gitkeep` file so you can simply delete all logos without losing the public folder.
+All logos are located in the [public](./public/) folder.
+There is already a `.gitkeep` file present so you can simply delete all logos without losing the public folder.

-Tailwinds reference style sheet is also located in the src folder: [tailwind.css](./src/tailwind.css).
+Tailwind's reference style sheet called [tailwind.css](./src/tailwind.css) is also located in the src folder.
 Here you can modify tailwind, your theme, etc.

 This project uses typescript-eslint's `recommended-type-checked` config plus some additional rules.
 To configure the project, edit the [eslint.config.js](./eslint.config.js) file.